Our charity work

 The present trustees are Past Master Charles Yuill (Chairman), Past Masters Steve Hodkinson and Robert Burgon, Assistants Charles Brooks and Janet Rivers, Past Steward Michael Cooper and Liverymen James Dalton and Jamie Fisher.
 Once selected, trustees generally serve for five years.
 Together they bring a wide experience of the trade and the City.
 The secretary to the Trustees is Clive Sofaer.

 Affiliated and Supported Charities

 Plumbers’ Museum Workshop Trust, Amberley Museum, Amberley, Arundel, West Sussex.
-There is also a static display at the Weald and Downland Museum, Singleton, West Sussex
+The Trust was formerly based in the Court Barn at the Weald and Downland Museum, Singleton, West Sussex, which is now used as the “studio” for the BBC1 Programme “The Repair Shop”.

 RN, Army and RAF Top Apprentices Awards